Talk about building designs gone wrong. These faux pas take the cake.

-Architect Frank Gehry creates some fantastical designs.
-The armadillo-like Seattle Experience Music Project is a showcase for his incredible talent.
-Gehry’s $274 million Disney Concert Hall (dwland photo/Pixabay) turned out to be too hot to handle.
-Intended for a stone exterior, the American architect was forced to step it up after funders were star struck by his metal-clad Guggenheim Bilbao Museum in Spain.
+American architect Frank Gehry’s $274 million Disney Concert Hall turned out to be too hot to handle.
+Star struck by his metal-clad Guggenheim Bilbao Museum in Spain, the building’s funders insisted on a similar finish.
 The resulting sparkling stainless steel exteriors were blamed for heating up adjacent sidewalks to 60° C.

 Fixing Karma in a Skyscraper

 Feng Shui practitioners believe building design brings harmony and peace.
 So when the brand new Bank of China by architect I.M.
-Pei was shot down resoundingly for its gratingly sharp edges (Pei Cobb Freed & Partners photo), HSBC planted two cranes on its roof to defuse the bad energy.
+Pei was criticized for its gratingly sharp edges, HSBC planted two cranes on its roof to defuse the bad energy.
 Compensating for negativity is nothing new in Chinese culture.
-Hong Kong architects carve “dragon gates” (falco photo/Pixabay) in skyscrapers to allow mythical dragons to take flight from their mountain lairs to the sea.
-Dragons symbolize abundance, strength, fertility and prosperity in Chinese culture.
+Hong Kong architects carve “dragon gates” in skyscrapers to allow mythical dragons to take flight from their mountain lairs to the sea.
+Dragons symbolize abundance, strength, fertility, and prosperity in Chinese culture.